 Oreti Beach is a short drive from the city centre and is one of New Zealand’s only drivable beaches, often a food gathering spot for flounders.

-For lovers of seafood you can’t miss visiting the port town of Bluff – particularly from March to August when the famous Bluff oysters are in season.
-Grown in the deep icy waters of the Foveaux Strait, they take longer to reach maturity and as such have an intensity of flavour which is highly sought after.
-The fishing town is an attraction in itself, with a charming heritage facade it creates a feeling of nostalgia almost like it was forgotten in time.
-Whilst there let the weather guide your activities towards deep sea fishing adventures Bluff Hill Lookout, various hikes or Stirling Point – which is the beginning – or end of the iconic State Route 1.
+For seafood lovers, you can’t miss visiting the port town of Bluff – particularly from March to August when the famous Bluff oysters are in season.
+Grown in the deep icy waters of the Foveaux Strait, they take longer to reach maturity and, as such, have an intensity of flavour which is highly sought after.
+The fishing town is an attraction in itself; with a charming heritage facade, it creates a feeling of nostalgia, almost like it was forgotten in time.
+Whilst there, let the weather guide your activities towards deep sea fishing adventures, Bluff Hill Lookout, various hikes or Stirling Point – the beginning or end of the iconic State Route 1.

 We are a chocolate manufacturer in the heart of Invercargill with a cafe and concept store.
 We serve delicious sweet and savoury food, great coffee and gourmet hot chocolates, and we sell a range of our seriously good chocolates and…